 Indeed is international.
 It had great success in the US and later launched in other countries.
 Now it’s present in more than 50 countries and 28 languages.
-To customize their platform, Indeed worked with professionals who understand the local markets and needs of each specific country.
+To become custom HR recruitment software, Indeed worked with professionals who understand the local markets and needs of each specific country.
 It took a lot of effort to make job searching global.
 And of course, it wasn’t launched in 50 countries at once.
 Step by step, Indeed grew into markets outside of the US.
 In 2014, they stated that 58% of unique visitors to the platform were from outside the US.

 Indeed works on different platforms: there are desktop, mobile, and tablet versions of the app.
 Multi-platform availability is essential for a recruitment platform, as statistics show that over 65% of job searches are done on mobile devices.

 It takes just five minutes to post a job or a resume on Indeed, and millions of new jobs appear on the platform each month.
 To make a job post stand out and to get more responses from candidates, recruiters can post sponsored jobs.
 Sponsored jobs help companies hire faster by showcasing their positions first in search results shown to job seekers.

 Different applicant tracking systems (ATSs) can integrate with Indeed to simplify the job search and apply process.
 There are numerous ATSs connected with the platform to help recruiters manage online recruiting.

 Indeed uses web crawling capabilities and data extraction techniques to help recruiters and job seekers find what they’re looking for quickly and easily.

 Big job aggregators like Indeed are places where people in all industries can create profiles.
 At the same time, there are niche job aggregators that focus on professionals within a single industry.